 The Company's policy is to borrow primarily through banks to maintain sufficient liquidity.
 These borrowings, together with cash generated from operations are utilised for operations of the Company including periodic capital projects undertaken for the Company's existing projects.
 The Company monitors capital on the basis of cost of capital.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions.
-The Company monitors capital using a gearing ratio, which is net debt divided by tetal capital plus net debt.
-The Company includes within net debt, interest bearing loans and borrowings, less cash and cash The following table summaries the capital of the Company:
+The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
+The Company includes within net debt, interest bearing loans and borrowings, less cash and cash equivalents.

+The following table summaries the capital of the Company:

-Particulars Non-current borrowings (including current maturities of long term borrowings) As at March 31, 2023 As at March 31 2022 Current Borrowings (including current maturities of long term borrowings) 750.67 1,579.17 Less: Cash and Cash equivalents 1,537,76 TOTAL BORROWINGS (NET) (28,562.38) (21,715.93) Total equity (27,811.70) (18,599.00 TOTAL CAPITAL (EQUITY+ NET DEBT) 22,329.33 (127.82) Gearing ratio (5,482.37) (18,726.82) No changes were made to the objectives, policies or processes for managing capital during the perio 507.29% 99,32%
+Non-current borrowings (including current maturities of long term borrowings) As at Mar 31, 2024 As at March 31 2023

+our ent borrowings 2,821.43 750.67

+ess: Cash and Cash equivalents

+OTAL BORROWINGS (NET) (48,065,59) (28,562,38

+otal equity (45,244.16) (27,811,70

+OTAL CAPITAL (EQUITY+ NET DEBT) 59,938.19 22,329.33

+Searing ratio 14,694.03 /F 400 07

+to changes were made to the objectives, policies or processes for managing capital during the period? -307.91% 507.29%